starryforest-ymxk/StarryFramework/Assets/StarryFramework/Info/README_EN.md

 ### Basic Configuration

+1. Import framework dependencies

+   - Import the framework's dependency packages into your project: `Newtonsoft.Json`, `Addressables`

-1. Import the framework
+2. Import the framework
-   - Import the downloaded `StarryFramework.unitypackage` into your project.
+   - Import the downloaded `StarryFramework.unitypackage` into your project

-2. Configure the startup scene
+3. Configure the startup scene

    - Open the `StarryFramework/Runtime/Scene/GameFramework.unity` scene